xlqian/kirin/readme.md

     - KIRIN_CONFIG_FILE:
     ```
     NAVITIA_URL = '<url of the navitia server>' # ex: 'http://localhost:5000/'
-    NAVITIA_INSTANCE = '<name of the instance which vehicle journeys will be updated'
+    NAVITIA_INSTANCE = '<name of the instance which vehicle journeys will be updated>'
     DEBUG = True
     log_formatter = 'json'
     ```